Online Webinars and Learning Opportunities

 Early Childhood experts talk about how to improve the early childhood education system to provide equal access to tools and opportunities.
 This three-episode webinar series will feature "honest dialogue about the state of our country, [Child Care Aware of America's] position, mental health and health trauma that exists as a result of systemic racism and how we create an equitable system to support providers, children and families."

-Teaching Tolerance offers hundreds or free lesson plans, professional development opportunities, research and more to assist teachers in teaching topics like race, injustice, equity, bullying and more.
+Learning for Justice offers hundreds or free lesson plans, professional development opportunities, research and more to assist teachers in teaching topics like race, injustice, equity, bullying and more.

 National Association for the Education of Young Children